 And now for a bit more detail….

 If there is a justification to make a product smart, or ‘connected’ then manufacturers are doing it.

-Oral-B have been doing this for a good few years now, but in the last 12 months there has been a big push with more models now featuring such and more consumers asking for this.
+Oral-B has been doing this for a good few years now, but in the last 12 months there has been a big push with more models now featuring such and more consumers asking for this.

-The SMART 6, is an evolution of the SmartSeries 6000, with a new slimmer and more current design, better battery life and a differing box contents.
+The SMART 6, is an evolution of the SmartSeries 6000, with a new slimmer and more current design, better battery life and differing box contents.